anna099/hegel/culture/6-faith-insight.md

-word 'and' appears in the title of a section, substituting it for the word 'is' is often revealing:[^85] in 'Perceiving; or the Thing and Illusion', we discover that the 'thing' of perception *is* an illusion, unconsciously held together by the operation of the understanding; in 'Mastery and Servitude', we find a proof of what Rousseau wrote in 1762: 'Many a one believes himself the master of others, and yet he is a greater slave than they.'[^86] In the case of the present chapter, however, faith and insight are quite separate; indeed, as in the case of 'human and divine law', they are best understood as opponents.
+word 'and' appears in the title of a section, substituting it for the word 'is' is often revealing:[^85] in 'Perceiving; or the Thing and Illusion', we discover that the 'thing' of perception *is* an illusion, unconsciously held together by the operation of the understanding; in 'Mastery and Servitude', we find proof that 'many a one believes himself the master of others, and yet he is a greater slave than they' (Rousseau).[^86] In the case of the present chapter, however, faith and insight are quite separate; indeed, as in the case of 'human and divine law', they are best understood as opponents.

 The protagonist of the chapter is pure consciousness.
 Since it is essentially alienated from a world that it opposes, 'it has in its own self the